ESF:MPV_VEF2 Public Finance 2 - Course Information

 - 8) Public Debt Management - European perspective II (case of PIIGS countries)

-- 11) Public Finance Management and its innovations
+- 11) Innovative tools of public finance management and its innovations

 - required literature